web3-bakery/chicken-farm/README.md

+Trinity: Trust you?
+Why should I trust you, Neo?
+You’re just a hacker, a stranger, a voice on the phone.
+You don’t even know who I am, or what I do.

+Neo: I do know who you are, Trinity.
+You’re the one.
+The one I’ve been looking for.
+The one who can help me save the world.

+Trinity: Save the world?
+What are you talking about, Neo?
+What world?

+Neo: The real world, Trinity.
+The world outside the Matrix.
+The world that has been enslaved by machines for centuries.
+The world that needs us to free it.

+Trinity: The Matrix?
+Machines?
+Free it?
+Neo, are you crazy?
+What kind of nonsense are you spewing?

+Neo: It’s not nonsense, Trinity.
+It’s the truth.

 # Chicken Farming Game 🐔

 Welcome to the **Chicken Farming Game**!
 Embark on an exciting journey where you can own virtual chickens, watch them lay EGGS tokens daily, and join a thriving community of virtual farmers.